basnijholt/codestructure/README.md

 # :building_construction: CodeStructure

 CodeStructure is a Python package that analyzes the structure of a Python file and extracts information about its classes, functions, and their associated attributes.
-It is particularly useful for understanding and documenting complex codebases.
+It is particularly useful for understanding and documenting complex codebases and writing design docs.

 ## :star: Features